Exponential decay in the mapping class group: Preliminaries

 \begin{lemma} \mylabel{lemma:nested sets} Let $\mu$ be a probability distribution of finite support of diameter $D$.
 Let $X_0 \supset X_1 \supset X_2 \supset \cdots$ be a sequence of nested closed subsets of $\Gbar$ with the following properties:

 then there are constants $c < 1$ and $K$, which only depend on $\e$, such that $\nu(X_i) \le c^i$ and $\mun{n}(X_i) \le K c^i$. \end{lemma}

-\begin{proof} By properties \eqref{eq:p1}, \eqref{eq:p2} and \pref{closure}, any sequence of points which converges into the limit set of $X_{i+2}$ must contain points in $X_{i+1}$.
+\begin{proof} By properties \eqref{eq:p1}, \eqref{eq:p2} and Proposition 2.4, any sequence of points which converges into the limit set of $X_{i+2}$ must contain points in $X_{i+1}$.
 As the diameter of the support of $\mu$ is $D$, property \eqref{eq:p3} implies that any sample path which converges into $X_{i+2}$ must contain at least one point in $X_i \setminus X_{i+1}$.
-Therefore, in order to find an upper bound for the probability a sample converges into $X_{i+2}$, given that it converges into $X_{i+1}$, we can condition on the location at which the sample path first hits $X_i \setminus X_{i+1}$.
-Let $F$ be the distribution of first hitting times in $X_i \setminus X_{i+1}$ for those sample paths which converge into $X_{i+2}$, then,
+Therefore, in order to find an upper bound for the probability a sample converges into $X_{i+2}$, we can condition on the location at which the sample path first hits $X_i \setminus X_{i+1}$.
+Let $F$ be the (improper) distribution of first hitting times in $X_i$, i.e. $F(x)$ is equal to the probability that a sample path first hits $x \in X_i $.
+This is an improper distribution in general as $F(X_i) = \sum_{x \in X_i} F(x)$ may be strictly less than one, as there may be sample paths which never hit $X_i$.
+As $F$ is supported on $X_i \setminus X_{i+1}$,